-- '3.
-The Owners must ensure that no more Dwellings shall be Occupied or brought into residential use on the Site: - 3.1 after 1499 Dwellings have been Occupied on the Site unless and until the Combined Contribution 1 in the sum of £90,652 has been paid to the County Council; - 3.2 after 2649 Dwellings have been Occupied on the Site unless and until the Combined Contribution 2 in the sum of £90,652 has been paid to the County Council; - 3.3 after 3499 Dwellings have been Occupied on the Site unless and until Combined Contribution 3 in the sum of £260,870 has been paid to the County Council; - 3.4 after 4499 Dwellings have been Occupied on the Site unless and until Combined Contribution 4 in the sum of £130,345 has been paid to the County Council.
+- 3 The Owners must ensure that no more Dwellings shall be Occupied or brought into residential use on the Site: - 3.1 after 1499 Dwellings have been Occupied on the Site unless and until the Combined Contribution 1 in the sum of £90,652 has been paid to the County Council: - 3.2 after 2649 Dwellings have been Occupied on the Site unless and until the Combined Contribution 2 in the sum of £90,652 has been paid to the County Council: - 3.3 after 3499 Dwellings have been Occupied on the Site unless and until Combined Contribution 3 in the sum of £260, 870 has been paid to the County Council; - 3.4 after 4499 Dwellings have been Occupied on the Site unless and until Combined Contribution 4 in the sum of £130,345 has been paid to the County Council. - 3.5 after 5499 Dwellings have been Occupied on the Site unless and until Combined Contribution 5 in the sum of £130,345 has been paid to the County Council - 4.
+The Paying Owners shall:

-delivery components are vastly out of step with the actual building trajectory and likely to result in premature payment and attendant wasted expenditure.
+trajectory and likely to result in premature payment and attendant wasted expenditure.